adl1995/HIPS-to-Py/documents/blog.md

 The BITPIX value is always present in the HiPS FITS tiles.
 ### HiPS tiles
 As it is cumbersome to transfer each pixel (essentially a file), so HiPS scheme groups pixels into different tiles.
 The general relationship between the tiles and pixels is that a tile with *n*-tile pixels along each side forms a HEALPix mesh of order of *k*-tile.
-An
+A HiPS tile is show below.

 ![A HiPS tile](https://github.com/adl1995/HIPS-to-Py/blob/master/images/hips-tile.jpg)